AlejandraPerry/literaryspeaking/README.md

 ## How we built it

 **Planning & Design**: We started with a basic mock-up: rough styling, no tabs nor grouping, and no lesson implementation.
-Then, we researched user needs, the most appealing styles for our target audience (middle school through college students).
+Then, we researched user needs, the most appealing styles with an emphasis for a user-friendly interface.
 After, we implemented the strategies, leading to our finished site.

 **Technology Stack**: We started using NodeJS and EJS for a dynamic site, but after realizing GitHub Pages did not support dynamic websites, we sticked to the ordinary HTML, CSS, and JS combination, using a router.js file to implement the dynamic functionality NodeJS and EJS provided.